-- In Spinnerette, the character Sahira greets her room mate Heather as usual in the bathroom and leaves closing the door behind her.
-Then slams the door back open when she realizes she noticed Heather has six arms.
+- In Spinnerette, Sahira greets her roommate Heather as usual in the bathroom and leaves, closing the door behind her.
+Then she slams the door back open after realizing Heather has six arms.

 - The Flintstones: Near the end of "The Surprise", Fred prepares to go to sleep as Wilma tells him he's going to become a father.
 In this case, he does a triple take before he asks Wilma to confirm the truth.